If you help someone just because you get something out of it, does it still count as helping?

 It makes total sense.
 If you want to get into the best colleges, you do community service when you’re in high school.
 Because all other things being equal – like SAT scores, AP scores, and GPAs – you need something to make you stand out from the rest.
 With literally thousands of kids scoring 1400 + on SATs, 5s on their final AP exams, and sporting GPAs over 4.0, how on earth can you get into your school of choice if you haven’t spent every spare waking hour over the past five years organizing clothing drives, teaching literacy to seniors, or handing out blankets at a homeless shelter?

 We don’t have an answer to that question.
-We still have no idea how it’s possible to get over a 4.0 – but again, another topic for another time.
+We also have no idea how it’s possible to get a GPA over 4.0 – but again, another topic for another time.

 What we do have is a list of reasons to do community service that have nothing to do with getting into college, adapted from the article “A Meta-analysis of the Impact of Service-Learning on Students” published in The Journal of Experiential Education, written by Christine I. Celio, Joseph Durlak, and Allison Dymnicki.